inefix/Decentralized-LoRa/ForwardingNetworkServer/README.md

 * TIME_THRESHOLD=indicated in seconds --> if < time_threshold remaining, close the micropayment contract
 * MESSAGE_PRICE=the price of a message in Wei

 Make sure that the packet_forwarder has been started and that it forwards the packets to the correct port of this program.
-Then start the program with this command:
+Then, start the program with this command:
 ```
 python3 gateway.py
 ```